yemiwebby/nest-pusher-poll/README.md

 ## Realtime polling with Graph using Nest.js

 A demo app for realtime opinion poll.
 It uses Nest.js and Pusher.
-Need more explanations [here]().
+Need more explanationss, head over to [here]().

 ## Getting Started